charlesnicholson/nanoprintf/README.md

 ## Philosophy

 This code is optimized for size, not readability or structure.
-Unfortunately modularity and "cleanliness" even in C adds overhead at this small scale, so most of the functionality and logic is pushed together into `npf_vpprintf`.
+Unfortunately modularity and "cleanliness" (whatever that means) adds overhead at this small scale, so most of the functionality and logic is pushed together into `npf_vpprintf`.
 This is not what normal embedded systems code should look like; it's `#ifdef` soup and hard to make sense of, and I apologize if you have to spelunk around in the implementation.
 Hopefully the various tests will serve as guide rails if you hack around in it.

 Alternately, perhaps you're a significantly better programmer than I!
 In that case, please help me make this code smaller and cleaner without making the footprint larger, or nudge me in the right direction. :)